cjordanOU/Lily-Garage-Website/README.md

 PHP requires a webserver to process the webpage before displaying it in your browser, so you can't just open it like you can with an HTML document.

 # How to set up the SQL database
--Make new database called "llg"
+-Make new database called "llg-advanced"

--import menu_items.sql into llg
+-import llg-advanced.sql into llg-advanced

 -make sure $dbLocation is set to the proper database location in the file "Includes/databaseHandler.php"